Checkup And Cleans in Sydney

 A dental hygienist is a registered professional specifically trained in the prevention and treatment of gum disease and an integral part of the preventive dental team at our dental practice.

-During your dental hygiene appointment, the dental hygienist will
+During your dental hygiene appointment, the dental hygienist will:

 Tender or swollen gums.
 Bleeding gums after brushing or flossing.
 Food catching between your teeth after eating.
 These are all signs of gum disease.
 Did you know that gum disease is the leading cause of tooth loss in adults 30 years or older?
+When left untreated for long periods, the bacteria from plaque and tartar can wreak havoc on your gums, causing gum disease (known as gingivitis).

 The build-up of tartar and plaque leads to inflammation of the gums, known as gingivitis.
 If you are not flossing or brushing your teeth regularly or correctly, you might notice your gums being red, swollen or perhaps bleeding.
 Removing all the plaque and tartar from your teeth, and keeping it off, can cure gingivitis.
 While gingivitis is treatable in its early stages, it can progress to a much more serious condition (known as periodontitis) if proper care is not provided.